friedavocadoes/VoyagAI/README.md

 - Go to http://localhost:5173 (default React port).
 - Click on `Start planning with AI`
-- Input your details on the form.
+- Signup and/or Login.
-- Submit and enjoy.
+- Play with the form and watch the results!

 ## Authors💖